Optimized adiabatic-impulse protocol preserving Kibble-Zurek scaling with attenuated anti-Kibble-Zurek behavior

 where $\sigma^{a}_j$ ($a=x,y,z$) are Pauli matrices and the total number of lattice sites $N$ is assumed to be even.
 We impose a periodic boundary condition, $\sigma^{a}_{N+j}=\sigma^{a}_{j}$, and focus on the ferromagnetic case.
 The strength of the transverse field is measured by $g$.
 Using the Jordan-Wigner mapping, $\sigma_j^z=1-2c_j^{\dagger}c_j$ and $\sigma_j^x=-(c_j^{\dagger}+c_j)\prod_{l<j}\sigma_l^z$, and the canonical Bogoliubov transformation, $c_{q}=u_{q}\eta_{q}-v_{q}\eta_{-q}^{\dagger}$ with the Bogoliubov coefficients $u_{q}$ and $v_{q}$, we can arrive at the diagonalized form of the Hamiltonian in the quasiparticle representation,

 where $\eta_{q}$ is the quasiparticle operator, $q$ the quasimomentum, and $\omega_{q}=2\sqrt{1+g^2-2g \cos q}$ the quasiparticle dispersion.

 In the thermodynamic limit $N\rightarrow\infty$ and at zero temperature, there is a second-order quantum phase transition from a ferromagnetic state ($|g|<1$) with $\mathbb{Z}_{2}$ symmetry breaking to a quantum paramagnetic state ($|g|>1$) \cite{Sachdev_2011}.
-The QCP occurs at $g_c = 1$ or $g_c=-1$, where the quasiparticle dispersion becomes a linear one, $\omega_q\sim 2|q-q_c|$ with gap-closing mode $q_c=0$ or $\pi$, that is responsible for the dynamical exponent $z=1$ and implies the correlation length exponent $\nu=1$.
+The QCP occurs at $g_c = 1$ or $g_c=-1$, where the quasiparticle dispersion becomes a linear one, $\omega_q\sim 2|q-q_c|$ with gap-closing mode $q_c=0$ or $\pi$, that is responsible for $z=\nu=1$.